Canadian Tire: Motorsport

 During the 1980s, the company sponsored an IndyCar racing team.
 Alfred J. Billes's son David Billes was a Canadian Corvette racer before opening Performance Engineering Ltd. He was later Jacques Villeneuve Sr.'s car owner in CART IndyCar competition in the early 1980s and entered two cars in the 1985 Indianapolis 500.
 In 1985, Jacques Villeneuve Sr. won the race at Road America.

 David Billes was inducted into the Canadian Motorsport Hall of Fame in 1994.

 The company has had naming rights at Canadian Tire Motorsport Park, formerly known as Mosport International Raceway, since 2012.

 Other sports

 The home arena of the Ottawa Senators of the National Hockey League (NHL) has been known as the Canadian Tire Centre since 2013.

+The company sponsors the Northern Super League, which is planned to be Canada's top division of women's soccer.